Charulata : Movie Review

 The modern novel is widely assumed to have erected iconic mast with the release of Gustave Flaubert's 'Madame Bovary' in 1857.
 Flaubert's stunningly acute psychologic delineation of the protagonist Emma is akin to watching a flesh and blood version of her in expert cinema.
 If you love the novel and haven't yet chanced upon a true-blue cine-Emma, then you will find a striking twin of her in 'Charulata'.
 Ray based the pic on Rabindranath Tagore's 1901 novella 'Nastanirh'.
 I am concerned less here with the originality of personas and more with the lyrical embodiment of original sin embroidered in exquisite filmic tapestry.

-Charulata has above-average looks, with facial contours that are nice but could have been more curvaceously delicate, a nose that is not aquiline, and cheekbones that are a little too broad.
-But Madhabi Mukherjee plays her with the deep beauty of an expert actress.
+Charulata has above-average looks which by themselves may not win her international pageants but Madhabi Mukherjee plays her with the deep beauty of an expert actress.
 Subtle nuance dominates, the dramatic highs only recruited when ocasionally needed.
 She can look strikingly attractive when taken by certain shades of delight, childishly violent when provoked to show off her competitive edge, and operatically moving when racked by intense desire.
 This is still an elegant woman, her heart in the wrong place and if you want to see it in the right place, watch Sharmila Tagore in 'Aranyer Din Ratri'.

 Apropos conjugal infidelity , if you desire to see the raging fires of intolerable hell in the "caught-red-handed" scenario, go to other sequences like the early one in 'Unagi' (1997).
 In Charulata, the carnage is less direct and the focus is more on what a blithely self-centered spouse will do in the grip of extramarital attraction.
 Pic's languid poetry however is such these toxic surges are subsumed in the calm flow of day-to-day life and its suddenly emerging hidden whirlpools.

 Watch for instance the superbly constructed dynamic in the sequence where both Charulata and another person await the return of Bhupati who has been deeply troubled by an incident at work.
 It is late night and yet he hasn't returned.
 The other person is genuinely worried for Bhupati.
 Charulata draws closer, holding the other person's hand, resting her head on the nearby shoulder and beseeching through tears, "Whatever happens, please do not leave".
-Her sentiment would have been touching, were it not for the travesty of her displaced despair, the correct shoulder she should be touching with emotion.
+Her sentiment would have been touching, were it not for the travesty of her displaced despair.
 Later, when the storm seems to have subsided, a letter arrives.
 Her grief gushes through the seams like a waterfall, the dam damned when it could have been altruistically closed shut, the outpouring drowning the person who could have been spared this deluge.

 The character of Bhupati is a favourite of Ray albeit in the negative sense - the man because of whom India has been dethroned in the last several centuries - a disaster at the personal, societal and national level.
 This one extends that defeat to an international level as well.
 Bhupati is too cowardly to wage an all-out fight for independence against the ruling British ; instead his dreamy idealism encourages him to write political critiques in his own newspaper of limited circulation.
+His modest figure is crested by a bearded face which may not be handsome but has a reassuring soft disposition.
 One has to marvel at his buried hypocrisy when, accused jokingly of sedition, he declares "But outspokenness is not the same as disloyalty!".
 Shailen Mukherjee essays him with a comfortable-in-the-bones elan, richly colouring in the various shades of a good but naive high-born.
 His unalloyed shock with heavy hyperventilation when he hears of the first axe fall, is as utterly credible as the tempered sentiment writ exquistely on his face when he embraces Charulata with a pained smile and tells her with what embarrassment he heard of others first telling him of the article she managed to get published in a reputed publication.

 An unexpected bonus crystallizes at the fag end of the picture.
 There are freeze frames - one of C, one of B and the third one of A servant.
 Not given to such stylistic flourishes, Ray was apparently inspired by such-like conceits from Truffaut's '400 Blows'.
 The servant's inclusion in the trio is initially puzzling but then reveals itself as a counter nod to a partially similar rubric released just two years prior .
 "Sahib, Bibi aur Ghulam" was a roiling 1962 release, involving a ill-fated triangle of characters, the woman in the mix being as daring as to drink alcohol.
 This is Ray's "Sahib, Bibi aur Ghulam" - lighter in step compared to Guru Dutt's film and yet leaving it in the dust.